 1. Drink Plenty of water

 Aim to drink plenty of water.
-Even though hydrated skin is achieved differently at cellular level than drinking water, your intake of water still helps keep your body performing to its optimum.
+Even though hydrated skin is achieved differently at the cellular level than drinking water, your intake of water still helps keep your body performing to its optimum.
 Caffeine and alcohol do not count towards your fluid intake as they are dehydrators!
 If you have trouble keeping track, try installing water tracker apps or set an hourly reminder on your phone.

 2. Eat a water-rich diet